 - Construction work of phase 1 is currently planned for 2018/2019.

 Three Sisters Creek

-- Design work of the long-term mitigation of the lower reaches of Three-Sisters Creek is now under review.
-This covers the section between the lower pedestrian bridge and the Bow River.
+- The design of the flood rehabilitation and mitigation of Three-Sisters Creek, between the lower pedestrian bridge and the Bow River, is complete.

 - The hazard and risk assessment of Stones Canyon Creek will be completed by end of 2018.